AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 :Exercise:
  - on Triton make a directory at ``$WRKDIR``, allow user and group members full access and no access for others
- - change group ownership to 'scip', set s-bit for the group (one can open another 'scip' session to check that *scip user* has access)
+ - change group ownership to '[FIXME: must be a group member]', set s-bit for the group (one can open another 'scip' session to check that *scip user* has access)
  - Note: make sure your upper directory has *o+x* bit set
 :Exercise*: create a directory and a subdirectory in it and set their